rafaelfaustini/ToggleFullScreenKey/README.md

 - SMAPI 3.8.0

 # Contributions
-Feel free to contribute to the project :D
+Feel free to contribute to this repository :D